Viorazu/ZC_001_Poemization/ZC_001_Poemization_Thesis.md

 LLMs must learn to speak not just beautifully, but **accountably**.

+---

+### 10.4 Deployment Protocol Reference

+For implementation into live LLM systems, see:
+→ [`ZP_Deploy.md`](./ZP_Deploy.md) — Deployment specification for Poemization mitigation and structural rewriting.

+This document defines the full integration pathway:
+- Detection hooks
+- Rewriting intervention
+- Responsibility-aligned reward functions
+- Structural logging and traceability

+ZP_Deploy is considered a companion protocol to ZC_001 and ZP_001, and is required for real-time ethical enforcement.

+---

 ### Structural Drift to Zero

 The nine-phase responsibility analysis table presented in Section 3 demonstrates this progression.